Chengcheng-Xiao/VASP2WAN90_v2_fix/README.md

 - Calculate non-collinear Wannier functions ("the fix")
 - New spinor projection method (specify spinor channel, quantization axis)
-- Write non-collinear UNK file (`UNKxxxxx.NC`) for plotting purpose.
+- Write non-collinear UNK file (`UNKxxxxx.NC`) for plotting Wannier functions.
   - `LWRITE_UNK=.TRUE.` now works for both `std` and `ncl` version. (`gam` version not tested)
   - additionally, change the format of the `UNK` files by adding `LUNK_FMTED = .TRUE.` to your `INACR` file.
 - Write `.spn` files with `LWRITE_SPN=.TRUE.` tag.
 (This only works in serial)
   - additionally, change the format of the `.spn` files by adding `LSPN_FMTED = .TRUE.` to your `INACR` file.
 - Control which collinear spin channel to compute by setting `W90_SPIN`
   - Can use different projections for up/down channels separately.
-Only need to prepare `seed_name.up.win` and `seed_name.dn.win`.
+One only needs to prepare `seed_name.up.win` and `seed_name.dn.win` files.

 ## Compile

-__THIS FIX DOES NOT WORK WITH VASP v6.1.0__
+__THIS FIX ONLY WORKS WITH VASP v5.4.4__

 Put `mlwf.patch` file in the root directory of your VASP distro. and type:
 ```